RaiAnish15/Credit-Risk/README.md

-# 📊 Credit Risk Segment Dashboard
+# 📊 Credit Risk Estimator Dashboard

 This Streamlit dashboard estimates the probability of loan default based on a person's **income** and **credit grade** using real historical loan data.